jason1015-coder/docs/content/collective/whitepapers/nanobench.md

 ### Reproducibility

-Every task is pinned to a specific `base_commit` SHA.
-The evaluation runner checks out that exact commit before invoking Nanocoder.
-Results from a run in July 2026 must be exactly reproducible in December 2026, regardless of upstream repository changes.
-This is a hard requirement, not a preference.
+Every evaluation task is anchored to a specific, immutable repository state (e.g., a locked commit SHA).
+The orchestrator resets the environment to this exact state before invoking the agent.
+This ensures that benchmark results remain perfectly reproducible over time, completely insulated from any upstream codebase changes.

 ### Real Engineering Tasks